 Safety and efficacy of CAPRELSA in pediatric patients have not been established.

-The starting dose should be reduced to 200 mg in patients with moderate and severe renal impairment [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Vandetanib exposure is increased in patients with impaired renal function.
+Reduce the starting dose to 200 mg in patients with moderate (creatinine clearance ≥30 to <50 mL/min) and severe (creatinine clearance <30 mL/min) renal impairment [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 Additional Caprelsa Information

 - Caprelsa FDA Approved Prescribing Information including Dosage

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.